mbootsman/marcelbootsman.nl/content/posts/giving-100-attention-kids/index.md

 draft: false
 author: 'Marcel Bootsman'
 summary: 'How did I manage to give my kids 100% attention on that one day I need (and want) to take care of them on my own.'
+cover: 'images/unplug.jpg'
+coverAlt: 'Pulling the powerplug from the socket'
+useRelativeCover: true
 categories:
     - Business
     - Family